majkinetor/posh/MM_TFS/README.md

     $tfs.collection  = 'DefaultCollection'
     $tfs.api_version = '2.0'

 If you need to work constantly on a single project put this setting in your `$PROFILE`.
-To manage multiple projects or collections or tfs servers you could create multiple functions for each scenario that each set `$global:tfs` in its own way.
+To manage multiple projects or collections or tfs servers you could create multiple functions for each scenario that each set `$global:tfs` in its own way, for example:

+    function Set-TestTFSCreds() {
+        $global:tfs = @{ ... }
+    }

+Then, prior to calling any module function run `Set-TestTFSCreds`.

 Functions
 =========

 The following section list some example usages.

-Before using any function you must specify your TFS credentials in `$tfs.credentials` using `Get-Credential`.
-To save a credential in the Windows Credentials Vault you must have [CredentialManager](https://github.com/davotronic5000/PowerShell_Credential_Manager) module installed.
-For this to work `$tfs.Credential` shouldn't be specified; as soon as you import the module it will ask you for your TFS username and password which will be stored in Windows Credentials Vault for subsequent use.
+Module keeps TFS credentials in `$tfs.credentials`.
+If not specified you will be prompted for the credentials when running any of the functions.
+If the module [CredentialManager](https://github.com/davotronic5000/PowerShell_Credential_Manager) is available (to install run `Install-Module CredentialManager` in Powreshell 5+) credentials will be stored in the Windows Credential vault.

 Projects
 --------

-    Get-Projects
+    Get-TFSProjects
-    Get-Project 'ProjectXYZ'
+    Get-TFSProject 'ProjectXYZ'
-    Get-Project 1
+    Get-TFSProject 1

 Builds
 ------

-    Get-Builds
-    Get-BuildLogs
+    Get-TFSBuilds
+    Get-TFSBuildLogs
-    Get-BuildLogs 220
+    Get-TFSBuildLogs 220

 Build Definitions
 -----------------

-    Get-BuildDefinition BuildXYZ -Export
+    Get-TFSBuildDefinition BuildXYZ -Export
-    Get-BuildDefinitionHistory BuildXYZ
+    Get-TFSBuildDefinitionHistory BuildXYZ
-    New-BuildDefinition -JsonFile ProjectXYZ-BuildXYZ.json
+    New-TFSBuildDefinition -JsonFile ProjectXYZ-BuildXYZ.json
-    Update-BuildDefinition -JsonFile ProjectXYZ-BuildXYZ.json
+    Update-TFSBuildDefinition -JsonFile ProjectXYZ-BuildXYZ.json
-    Remove-BuildDefinition BuildXYZ
+    Remove-TFSBuildDefinition BuildXYZ